referential-ai/boswell-test/docs/functionality/boswell_quotient.md

 - Considers bias measurements (whether it grades too strictly or leniently)
 - Higher consistency and neutrality result in higher evaluation scores

-### Efficiency (20%)
+### Efficiency (10%)

-This component measures how quickly and cost-effectively a model operates:
+This component measures how quickly a model operates:

 - Response time for both essay generation and grading
-- Token usage efficiency (output quality relative to tokens consumed)
+- Equal weighting between essay generation time and grading time
-- Cost efficiency (results quality relative to API cost)
+- Faster times get higher scores relative to the slowest model

 ## Sample Output